Evans-Asiedu/moshify/README.md

-# Clone of Web Hosting Project
+# Moshify: A Web Hosting Project

 This README provides an overview of the project and instructions for getting started.